 3. Send an SMS message with links to purchase other items you carry

-- Suggest items under the same brand, a competitor, or previous versions
+- Suggest items under the same brand, a competitor, or previous versions.

-- List items that other customers purchased instead of the first choice
+- List items that other customers purchased instead of the first choice.

 4. Follow up with a discount

-If you won’t be able to get the item back in stock, send a discount code for another item in your shop.
+If you won’t be able to get the item back in stock, send a discount code for another item in your store.
 You can tie the discount code into the alternatives that you suggested in the previous SMS or you can offer a blanket discount code or another incentive.